nightmare224/brane-programming-project/README.md

 # brane-programming-project
-The assignment is about using the Brane framework1 to implement a data processing pipeline for the assignment of Web services and Cloud-Based Systems course in UvA.
+The assignment is about using the Brane framework to implement a data processing pipeline for the assignment of Web services and Cloud-Based Systems course in UvA.

+We aim to find the key factors of heart disease through the dataset from [Kaggle](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease).
+We implemented the compute pipeline to do data preprocessing, model training, and visualization as well as the report pipeline to gather the result of the compute pipeline into the HTML report.
+Through the report, we can find out the key factors of heart disease.